ViktorMathe/roxys-cakes/README.md

 # **Roxy's Cakes**

 I built this website for my wife's little business what she used to have.
-Roxy's Cakes is a very easy to use website with bag, payment, reviews and contact features.
-You can browse from different categories of cakes and add them to the bag where you can process forward to the checkout page.
+Roxy's Cakes is a very easy to use website with bag, payment, reviews, contact us and newsletter features.
+You can browse from different cakes and add them to the bag where you can process forward to the checkout page.

 [You can try it here on the live website!](https://roxys-cakes-vm.herokuapp.com/)